wormhole-foundation/wormhole/SECURITY.md

 ## Bug Bounty Program

-We operate a **[bug bounty program](https://immunefi.com/bounty/wormhole/)** to  incentivize independant researchers to find and responsibly disclose security issues in Wormhole.
-If you find a security bug in wormhole, we ask that you immediately **[report the bug](https://immunefi.com/bounty/wormhole/)** for a financial reward.
+We operate a **[bug bounty program](https://immunefi.com/bounty/wormhole/)** to  financially incentivize independant researchers (with up to $10,000,000 USDC) to find and responsibly disclose security issues in Wormhole.

+If you find a security issue in wormhole, we ask that you immediately **[report the bug](https://immunefi.com/bounty/wormhole/)** to our security team.

-## 3rd Party Audits
+## 3rd Party Security Audits

-We engage an number of 3rd party audit firms to provide independant assessments of Wormhole.
-As audits are completed and any issues found are safely mitigated, we  provide public access to those reports.
+We engage an number of 3rd party audit firms to provide independant security audits of Wormhole.
+At any given time, we likely have a multiple active 3rd party security audit streams in progress.

+As these 3rd party audits are completed and issues are sufficiently accepted or mitigated, we make those audit reports public.

 - **[January, 10, 2022 - Neodyme](https://storage.googleapis.com/wormhole-audits/2021-01-10_neodyme.pdf)**
     - **Scopes**: *Solitaire, Solana Contracts, Ethereum Contracts, Terra Contracts, and Guardian*